Satyam844-lab/CodSoft/Customer Churn Prediction/Readme.md

 Possible improvements:

-Use advanced models (Random Forest, XGBoost)
+   ->Use advanced models (Random Forest, XGBoost)

-Balance the dataset or adjust class weights
+   ->Balance the dataset or adjust class weights

-Feature engineering
+   ->Feature engineering

-Build a GUI or deploy as a web app
+   ->Build a GUI or deploy as a web app